zwave-js/zwave-js-ui/docs/getting-started/rpi-docker-howto.md

 1. I am using a RazBerry zwave pi-hat - this will use /dev/ttyAMA0, if using a USB change serial port as needed in files and commands
 2. This is a dedicated z-wave node not running anything else
 3. I want the UI on port 80 so i don't have to put port numbers in my browser (i am lazy)
+4. you want to pass through the devices to a working HASS instance

 # Prepare Raspberry Pi
 ## Basci setup